cdapio/cdap/docs/developer-guide/source/advanced.rst

 When you want to delete all the columns of a row and you know all of them, passing all of them will make the deletion faster.

-System datasets
+System Datasets
 ---------------
-The Continuuity Reactor comes with several system-defined datasets, including key/value Tables, indexed Tables and time series.
+The Continuuity Reactor comes with several system-defined Datasets, including key/value Tables, indexed Tables and time series.
 Each of them is defined with the help of one or more embedded Tables, but defines its own interface.
 For example:

 - The ``KeyValueTable`` implements a key/value store as a Table with a single column.